Best Games Like Civilization

 Its scale is a bit more zoomed in than Civ and often requires you to micromanage units rather than issue general commands.

-While not as popular Civ, the Age of Wonders series has always been an excellent 4X alternative that shifts its focus from Earth’s historical events to a high fantasy setting.
+While not as famous Civ, the Age of Wonders series has always been an outstanding 4X alternative that shifts its focus from Earth’s historical events to a high fantasy setting.

-There’s no shortage of tactics to explore, and you’re free to approach things as aggressively or passively as you wish.
+There’s no shortage of strategies to investigate, and you’re free to approach things as aggressively or passively as you desire.

 Additionally, enemies possess distinct strengths and weaknesses that must be dealt with accordingly.